HewlettPackard/Mithril/docker/README.md

 _Your **Docker password** is most likely your Private Access Token from MSR_

-After setting the correct credentials in the `conf.env` file you can automatically build and publish the image with the command
+After setting the correct credentials in the `conf.env` file you can automatically **build** and **publish** the image with the command

 ```bash
 make push
 ```

-You can also just push the image if there is any update made to it
+You can also just publish the image if there is any update made to it
 ```bash
 make publish
 ```

 # Pulling the image
-To clone the image you can use
+To download the image you can use

 ```bash
 make pull